Vegan Egg Salad (Tofu Egg Salad)

 This vegan egg salad is the perfect high-protein sandwich filling or salad topper!
 Made with tofu, it's so creamy and flavorful you won't miss the eggs at all.

-Well, here’s a recipe that really hits me in the nostalgia bone.
-Growing up, there were few things I loved more than a heaping scoop of egg salad between two pieces of perfectly soft, squishy white bread.
+This vegan egg salad recipe really hits me in the nostalgia bone.
+Growing up, there were few things I loved more than a heaping scoop of egg salad between two slices of perfectly soft, squishy white bread.
 If my mom packed an egg salad sandwich in my lunch, it was bound to be a good day.
-This vegan egg salad takes me right back.
+This tofu egg salad takes me right back.

 Before going vegan, I loved hard-boiled eggs so much that I could have eaten a whole carton in one sitting.
-Add mayo, and we had two of my favorite foods at the same flavor party.
+Add mayo to the mix, and we had two of my favorite foods at the same flavor party.
 When I cut eggs out of my diet, I needed to fill the void.
-Tofu scrambles were Vegan 101, but how would tofu fare in a vegan egg salad?
+The good old tofu scramble was Vegan 101, but how would tofu fare in a vegan egg salad?
 The answer is: swimmingly.

 Ingredients for Vegan Egg Salad